tardate/LittleArduinoProjects/Electronics101/LED/LEDBreadboardModules/README.md

 ## Notes

 How often do you find yourself wiring up a series of LEDs on a breadboard, along with current limiting resistors?
-I'd thought about making a simple module, but of course the job has already been done:
+I'd thought about making a simple module, but of course the job has already been done.
-I found some suitable units on [aliexpress](https://www.aliexpress.com/item/1005004567063273.html):
+I found some suitable units on [aliexpress](https://www.aliexpress.com/item/1005004567063273.html).
+I purchased a set of 5 for SG$3.49 (Jul-2025):

 * choice of red and blue LEDs
 * choice of common-cathode and common-anode configurations